Adisakkti/Project_3_SportTopic_Categorizer/README.md

 2. **Improved Community Engagement:** By accurately categorizing posts, users are more likely to participate in discussions, leading to increased interaction and a more vibrant community.
 3. **Time and Resource Efficiency:** Automating the categorization process reduces the need for manual sorting and tagging of posts, saving both time and human resources.
 4. **Data-Driven Insights:** The model can provide valuable insights into user preferences and popular topics, which can inform content curation and community management strategies.

+**Limitations**
+1.The limitation in collecting data from the subreddit is that I attempted to gather information from a total of 3,000, 7,000, and 14,000 posts, but it seems that after removing duplicated data, only around 600 posts remain.